 Today the hydroelectric system remains the cornerstone of the Northwest's power supply, providing about two-thirds of the region's energy, on average.
-Over the last five years, its generating capability has been diminished to a much smaller degree than from 1980 through 2010.
-These recent reductions in the hydroelectric system's capability were primarily due to increasing demands to provide more balancing reserves for wind generation.
+Over the last five years, a larger share of its generating capability has been allocated to providing within-hour balancing reserves, thereby reducing what can be deployed to meet firm load.
+This is a direct result of the high rate of wind resource development in the region since 2010.

-One of the Council's key accomplishments over the last 35 years has been its support for the implementation of over 5,900 average megawatts of energy efficiency - equivalent to over 15 percent of the region's firm energy generating capability.
-Over the past five years, the region has achieved 1,500 average megawatts of energy efficiency savings, exceeding the Sixth Power Plan's five year goal of 1,200 average megawatts from 2010 to 2014.
+One of the Council's key accomplishments over the last 35 years has been its support for the implementation of nearly 5,800 average megawatts of energy efficiency - equivalent to over 15 percent of the region's firm energy generating capability.
+Over the past five years, the region has achieved just over 1,500 average megawatts of energy efficiency savings, exceeding the Sixth Power Plan's five year goal of 1,200 average megawatts from 2010 to 2014.

-The region has also seen a very rapid development of wind generation, with 4,230 megawatts of wind capacity built from 2010 through 2014 - about equivalent to the development during the previous five year period.
+As mentioned above, the region has seen a very rapid development of wind generation, with roughly 8,700 megawatts of wind capacity built over the last ten years - including about 2,000 megawatts installed in 2012 alone.
 This development was prompted in large part by renewable portfolio standards adopted in three of the four Northwest states (Washington, Montana, Oregon).
-In Idaho the Public Utilities Regulatory Policy Act has also played a major role in wind development.
+In Idaho, the Public Utilities Regulatory Policy Act (PURPA) has also played a major role in wind development.
 It appears, however, that the rapid development of wind seen over the past ten years is likely to slow down over the next five-to-ten year period.